potassco/ngo/README.md

 ```shell
 ngo --output-predicates="path/2, cost/1"
 ```
-You can also write `--output-predicates` (its the default) to leave it empty.
-This will remove as much predicate literals as possible.
+You can also write `--output-predicates=auto` (its the default).
+It will detect the predicates from the show statements.
 If performance is critical it makes sense to remove all kinds of output rewriting from the encoding and make a dedicated postprocessing step for it.
+For this consider using `--output-predicates` without an argument to make it empty.

 ### Option --enable